usethesource/rascal/src/org/rascalmpl/courses/Recipes/Common/AdHocDataExploration/AdHocDataExploration.md

+---
-# Ad Hoc Data Exploration
+title: Ad Hoc Data Exploration
+---

 .Synopsis
 Using Rascal to explore an interesting data space.